mwbrulhardt/jax-js/README.md

 ### API Reference

 That's all for this short tutorial.
-Please see the auto-generated [API reference](https://jax-js.com/docs) for detailed documentation.
+Please see the generated [API reference](https://jax-js.com/docs) for detailed documentation.

 ## Examples